MiddletonCommunityVoice/services-list/content/emergency-services/hmr-ccg.md

   - 0161 763 8292
 ---
 ### Information
 GP out of hours appointments phone line.
-Mon - Fri 6.30pm to 9pm Saturday 8am to 6pm  Sunday 10am to 1pm
+Mon - Fri 6.30pm to 9pm
+Saturday 8am to 6pm  Sunday 10am to 1pm
+NOT A WALK-IN-CENTRE.
+Your GP needs to refer you or another health professional.